Shafihu/simple-crud-app-backend/README.md

 - Mongoose

 ## Contributing:
--Contributions are welcome!
+- Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.